gravitational/teleport/web/packages/design/README.md

   modifier or the `<H4/>` component, which uses all caps for its content; this way, it will be easier to refactor your code.
 - This document was created a long time after we started working on our UI, and after a redesign.
-You may see a lot of legacy code that doesn’t follow there rules.
+You may see a lot of legacy code that doesn’t follow these rules.
 If you work with such, consider spending a couple of minutes to fix it!
   Consistency is important.